High-Dimensional Tail Index Regression: Application: Text Analysis of Viral Posts on LGBTQ+

-We next collect the 10 most effective words and the 10 least effective words from the list of $p=500$ words.
-Table \ref{tab:strongest_results} lists the estimates, standard errors, 95\% confidence intervals, and the t statistics for $\theta_j$ for the least and most effective words.
-These words are sorted in descending order in terms of the absolute value of the estimate $\widetilde\theta_j$.
-Once again, we continue to observe that the plain word `lgbt' is the only significantly effective word.
-On the other hand, hashtags including this sole effective keyword `lgbt' such as `\#lgbtqia' and `\#lgbtq' tend to have negative contributions to attracting `likes.'
+We then identify the 10 most effective words and the 10 least effective words from the list of $p = 500$ words.
+Table \ref{tab:strongest_results} presents the estimates, standard errors, 95\% confidence intervals, and t-statistics for $\theta_j$ for these words.
+The words are sorted in descending order based on the absolute value of the estimate $\widetilde\theta_j$.
+Again, we find that the plain word ``lgbt'' is the only significantly effective word.
+In contrast, hashtags containing this effective keyword, such as ``\#lgbtqia'' and ``\#lgbtq,'' tend to have negative contributions to attracting likes.